mrocklin/thesis/blas-lapack-implementations.md

 #### Matrix Algebra on GPU and Multicore Architectures (MAGMA)

-is co-developped alongside PLASMA to support heterogeneous architectures with thought to their eventual merger\cite{Agullo2009}.
+is co-developed alongside PLASMA to support heterogeneous architectures with thought to their eventual merger\cite{Agullo2009}.